y-sun/ClusterAlignment/README.md

 * POSITION_WRITE {0 or 1} : turn off/on to write the aligned position
 * MIRROR {0 or 1} : turn off/on to check the mirror image during the alignment
 * ELEMENT {0 or 1} : turn off/on to check the chemical element
 * RANDOM_TIME {interge number} : It is highly suggested to optimize the random rotation time before starting calculation.
-This factor directly scales the computational time linearly.
+This factor scales the computational time linearly.
 Larger `RANDOM_TIME` leads to higher accuracy.
 The Lower symmetry template usually requires larger `RANDOM_TIME`.

 ## Reference